ollej/3dmodels/README.txt

 mount on my shower.
 It's made to be mounted with an M6 bolt onto the mount on the rail.

+There are two mount options, spool and cylinder.
+They should be mounted with a bolt going through it.

+There are three sizes of the holder included, each with both mount options.
+If you want to customize it further you can do it via the customizer.

 Print Settings
 --------------